Frauengasse/MDM/README.md

-# MDM
-Intune MDM Stuff
+# MDM Intune Stuff of our school

+# Backgrounds

+Are some Login Backgrounds made with Blender.